 In a large bowl, [I used my Kitchen Aid mixer bowl] whisk together the dry ingredients.

-Add water to the dry (put on dough hook attachment) and mix on low until combined and the dough sticks together.
+Add honey to the water and then add that mixture to the dry (put on dough hook attachment) and mix on low until combined and the dough sticks together.

 Cover with a really damp dishtowel and leave out on the counter to proof for 12 – 18 hours [I did 20 hours because thats how our day was going and it worked out fine.
 Dont let the cloth dry out too much]

-Heat oven to 450 degrees and preheat your pot and lid for 20 minutes.
+Heat oven to 450 degrees (use bake, not convection) and preheat your pot and lid for 20 minutes.
 [Original recipe uses those lovely Le Creuset pots.
 I used my 8 inch, oven proof, All Clad stock pot.]

 While pan is preheating, dump dough out onto a heavily floured surface and shape into a neat lump.
 Cover with a damp dishtowel and let rise until the 20 minutes is up for the pot in the oven.